sharetribe/flex-docs/src/docs/operator-guides-layout/search-page-layout-options/index.md

 ---

 The search page displays all listings from your marketplace.
-Users can find the service, property or product that they need browsing directly in this page and using the [search feature](LINK TO SEARCH PAGE ARTICLE) or different sorting parameters.
+Users can find the listing that they need through keyword search or location search, and by filtering and sorting different attributes.
 They can even find a listings by dragging and exploring a map.
 You can define the layout of this page from your Console account.
 Go to Build → Content → Layout.